As you begin planning donor retention strategies for 2017, keep these five things in mind:

 Donor retention activities begin as soon as someone seals your No. 9 envelope or clicks “Donate” on your online giving page.
 Right away you should start communicating the impact of that gift by telling each donor – regardless of the gift size – what you will do to enhance or sustain a program that has been (in part) funded by them.

-To continue the donor retention conversation, join us on January 11 for our free Donor Retention Virtual Conference.
-Six fundraising experts will discuss donor thank-a-thons, engaging board members in retention, leveraging social media and more.
-Register now!
+To continue the donor retention conversation, check out the recordings from our free Donor Retention Virtual Conference.
+Six fundraising experts discussed donor thank-a-thons, engaging board members in retention, leveraging social media and more.
+Download now!